mesosphere-backup/dcos-cassandra-service/README.md

 [![Build Status](http://jenkins.mesosphere.com/service/jenkins/buildStatus/icon?job=cassandra/0-trigger-master)](http://jenkins.mesosphere.com/service/jenkins/job/cassandra/job/0-trigger-master/)

-DC/OS Cassandra is an automated service that makes it easy to deploy and manage on Mesosphere DC/OS.
+DC/OS Apache Cassandra is an automated service that makes it easy to deploy and manage on Mesosphere DC/OS.
 DC/OS Cassandra eliminates nearly all of the complexity traditionally associated with managing a Cassandra cluster.
 Apache Cassandra is a distributed database management system designed to handle large amounts of data across many nodes, providing horizonal scalablity and high availability with no single point of failure, with a simple query language (CQL).
 For more information on Apache Cassandra, see the Apache Cassandra [documentation](http://docs.datastax.com/en/cassandra/2.2/pdf/cassandra22.pdf).
 DC/OS Cassandra gives you direct access to the Cassandra API so that existing applications can interoperate.
 You can configure and install DC/OS Cassandra in moments.
 Multiple Cassandra clusters can be installed on DC/OS and managed independently, so you can offer Cassandra as a managed service to your organization.

 ## Benefits